Happy Valley Dam: Upgrades

-In 2020, a further major renovation occurred, when the majority of the remaining pine plantations were cleared to allow the construction of a 13MW ground-mounted solar panel array, designed to supply the water treatment facility entirely with green energy, reducing operating costs.
+In 2020, a further major renovation occurred, when the majority of the remaining pine plantations were cleared to allow the construction of a 13 MW ground-mounted solar panel array, designed to supply the water treatment facility entirely with green energy, reducing operating costs.

 Recreational use

-The reservoir was opened to the public on 11 December 2021 for the first time in more than 120 years, after a network of trails and other facilities were built by the state government.
-It is part of the Glenthorne Precinct, along with Marino Conservation Park, areas of the Field River valley, Hallett Cove Conservation Park and the Glenthorne National Park–Ityamaiitpinna Yarta, which was opened in 2020.
+The reservoir was opened to the public on 11 December 2021 for the first time in more than 120 years, after a network of trails and other facilities were built by the South Australian government.
+The dam and its surrounding grounds are part of the Glenthorne Precinct, along with Marino Conservation Park, areas of the Field River valley, Hallett Cove Conservation Park and the Glenthorne National Park–Ityamaiitpinna Yarta, which was opened in 2020.